Boulder Creek, California: 2010 Census data

-There were 1,630 households, of which 31.8% had children under the age of 18 living with them, 48.1% were married couples living together, 10.1% had a female householder with no husband present, and 37.1% were non-families.
-25.6% of all households were made up of individuals, and 4.2% had someone living alone who was 65 years of age or older.
-The average household size was 2.50 and the average family size was 3.02.

-In the CDP, the population was spread out, with 23.6% under the age of 18, 7.9% from 18 to 24, 33.8% from 25 to 44, 28.7% from 45 to 64, and 6.0% who were 65 years of age or older.
-The median age was 38 years.
-For every 100 females, there were 101.1 males.
-For every 100 females age 18 and over, there were 101.6 males.

-The median income for a household in the CDP was $60,455, and the median income for a family was $66,037.
-Males had a median income of $48,125 versus $40,197 for females.
-The per capita income for the CDP was $32,012.
-About 1.9% of families and 8.0% of the population were below the poverty line, including 0.9% of those under age 18 and 7.4% of those age 65 or over.

 Economy

 The area's economy was historically based on the timber and lime industries, but now relies on tourism.
 As the closest community to Big Basin Redwoods State Park, Boulder Creek provides services to some of Big Basin's visitors.
 Many of its current residents are retirees, families and professionals who commute to nearby jobs.

 Culture

 Museums

 The San Lorenzo Valley Museum is an educational foundation that maintains two of the area's official museums.
 The California Humanities and the National Endowment for the Humanities (NEH) partially fund the Museum, and its permanent and temporary exhibits are open to the public free of charge.
 Its main gallery is in Boulder Creek, which is housed in the former Grace Episcopal Church, a historical landmark listed on the National Register of Historic Places.
 The other location is the Faye G. Belardi Memorial Gallery in Felton.

 Festivals and street fairs

-Boulder Creek is home to several different and unique street festivals, parties, and parades.
-Most famous are its Fourth of July Parade and Lumberjack Days held every July; Halloween Sidewalk Party in October; and Christmas in the Redwoods in November.
-The Boulder Creek Art, Wine, and Music Festival was previously held every Memorial Day Weekend on Central Avenue for more than 20 years; it has continued as the Santa Cruz Mountain Art and Wine Festival and is held every Labor Day Weekend at Garrahan Park.
+Boulder Creek is home to several unique street festivals, parties, and parades.
+Most famous are the annual Fourth of July Parade, Halloween Trick-or-Treat Street, and the town tree lighting and Santa Comes to Town celebration (now called Boulder Creek Winter Festival) first weekend of December, as well as the annual Reindeer Run 5k race on Christmas Eve.
+First Friday Boulder Creek is a lively street vendor market that takes over the sidewalks of the historic district every first Friday of the month.
+Several events no longer occur: Lumberjack Days held every July; Christmas in the Redwoods in November; and Boulder Creek Art, Wine, and Music Festival, held every Memorial Day Weekend on Central Avenue for more than 20 years.